 Also known as freight boards, load boards act as matchmakers in the shipping industry.
 Shipper load boards help load carriers and shippers find each other.
 They also help to drive transport efficiency as fewer trucks return with empty or partial loads.

-In the United States, the trucking freight bill was $791.7 billion in 2019 alone.
+In the U.S. the trucking freight bill was $791.7 billion in 2019 alone.
 With freight costs rising during the pandemic, even small improvements in transport efficiency can have a massive impact on the total cost.
 Load boards save costs for shippers, carriers, and the economy.

 How Do Load Boards Work?

 A load board is an online marketplace that brings shippers and carriers together.
 You can access the load board by logging into either the website or the app.

 Carriers can look for a load or they can post their empty loads, paired with their destination information, on the board.
 Then, they’ll wait for a shipper or broker to contact them.
 Shippers and brokers post loads or search for empty trucks on the website, too.